plexswap/Plexswap-Docs/products/crop-silos/waya-silo/waya-silo-faq.md

 When adding more WAYA to fixed-term staking, the "WAYA to be locked" amount is the user's initial locked WAYA balance, WAYA rewards to date, and the WAYA being added.

-### Can the Fixed-Term Staking WAYA pool APY change after I lock my WAYA?
+### Can the Fixed-Term Staking WAYA Silo APY change after I lock my WAYA?

-Yes, the fixed-term staking WAYA pool APY is variable, just like the old WAYA pools.
-The fixed-term staking WAYA pool APY is not fixed and is dependent on:
+Yes, the fixed-term staking WAYA Silo APY is variable, just like the old WAYA Silos.
+The fixed-term staking WAYA Silo APY is not fixed and is dependent on:

-* Total WAYA staked in the WAYA pool (the sum of both Flexible + Fixed-Term Staking).
+* Total WAYA staked in the WAYA Silo (the sum of both Flexible + Fixed-Term Staking).
 * The average lock duration of all WAYA locked in fixed-term staking.
 * A yield boost (similar to a multiplier) calculated from a user's initial lock duration.
 The longer you lock your WAYA, the higher the yield boost.